DAddYE/mini_record/README.md

   end
   belongs_to :address
 end

-# or if you use others ways
+Person.auto_upgrade!

-class Person < ActiveRecord::Base
+# or you can use a more interesting way
-  col.string  :name
+class Post < ActiveRecord::Base
-  col.string  :surname # <<- this
+  key :title
-  col.integer :address_id
+  key :body, :as => :text # <<- this
-  belongs_to :address
+  key :permalink, :index => true key :comments_count, :as => :integer key :category, :as => :references, :index => true end
-end
+Post.auto_upgrade!
 ```

-So now when you start your **webserver** you can see an `ALTER TABLE` statement, this mean that your existing
+So now when you invoke `MyModel.auto_upgrade!` you should see a SQL query like `ALTER TABLE` that mean that your existing
 records are happy and safe.

 ### Removing a column